Free T4 test

-Greater than normal levels of T4 may be due to conditions that involve an overactive thyroid, including:
+A higher than normal level of T4 may be due to conditions that involve an overactive thyroid, including:

 - Graves disease

-Lower than normal levels of T4 may be due to:
+A lower than normal level of T4 may be due to:

-- Hypothyroidism (including Hashimoto's disease and several other disorders involving an underactive thyroid)
+- Hypothyroidism (including Hashimoto disease and other disorders involving an underactive thyroid)